TEXT-TO-SPEECH -- CONVERTING DIGITAL TEXTS TO AUDIO

 OPTIONS FOR STUDENTS WITH A TEXT-TO-SPEECH ACCOMMODATION

 Students with disabilities who would like to be able to access books in digital (convertible to audio) format should?contact Access and Disability Services?to determine whether you?would be eligible for enrollment in?Bookshare, which hosts a collection of books in digital format.
-Students already determined to be eligible for access to books in an alternative format have additional options,?and should refer to this "How to?Access Books in Digital Format to Convert to Audio" guide.?
+Students already determined to be eligible for access to books in an alternative format have additional options,?and should refer to this "How to?Access Books in Digital (to Convert to Audio) Format" guide.?

-Questions regarding any difficulties you may be encountering with converting books from digital to audio format should be directed to email@example.com.
+Questions regarding any difficulties you may be encountering with converting books from digital to audio format should be directed to Emily Wetzel at ADSTechnology@dickinson.edu.

 SMART PENS – FOR STUDENTS WITH AN ACCOMMODATION TO RECORD CLASS

-Smartpens record audio while the user writes notes, linking the audio with the time when the notes were written, and allowing students to replay what was said.
-Here's a video of?students explaining what they like about using the LiveScribe for note-taking, and here’s a clip of a?college student explaining how to use the pen to help with lecture notes.
+Smartpens record audio while the user writes notes, so any notes written serve as a bookmark to be able to replay what was said when that note was written.
+Here's a video of?students explaining what they like about using the Livescribe for note-taking, and here is a video demonstration of how the Livescribe pen works.
 Please remember, there are restrictions placed on students' use of a recording device in the classroom without an accommodation to do so, and all students must consult with faculty before making any recordings in class.
 Failure to obtain proper consent may result in a violation of Pennsylvania's wiretap statutes.

-ADS has a limited number of?LiveScribe smartpens?available for checkout for students with a note-taking accommodations.
-Some with a note-taking?accommodation may prefer to buy their own through LiveScribe or at stores like Staples, Target, Walmart, or on eBay.
-If you are a student with a note-taking accommodation who wishes to borrow a LiveScribe pen, please email?ADS?to let us know.
+ADS has a limited number of?Livescribe smartpens?available for checkout for students with a note-taking accommodation.
+Some with a note-taking?accommodation may prefer to buy their own through Livescribe or at stores like Staples, Target, Walmart, or on eBay.
+If you are a student with a note-taking accommodation who wishes to borrow a Livescribe pen, please email?ADS?to let us know.

 MICROSOFT OFFICE ONENOTEAND LENS